Collecting and preserving access to Intangible Cultural Heritage within the digital environment

 - critically examine how public institutions in Scotland can co-ordinate and collaborate with horizontal and vertical ICH stakeholders utilising digital technology, and situate this practice within wider theoretical debates on co-production within the cultural sector.

-Academic supervision at Heriot-Watt University will be provided by Prof. Máiréad Nic Craith, whose current work focuses on Intangible Cultural Heritage, and Dr Katherine Lloyd, whose research interests include co-production, community heritage and digital technology.
-Co-supervision from heritage specialists will be provided by Alistair Bell, Sound Curator, National Library of Scotland and Scotland's Sounds Project Manager and Dr Hugh Hagan, National Records of Scotland, whose expertise includes oral history and community heritage.
+Academic supervision at Heriot-Watt University is provided by Prof. Máiréad Nic Craith, whose current work focuses on Intangible Cultural Heritage, and Prof. Ullrich Kockel, whose research interests include co-creative approaches, community heritage, and sustainability.
+Co-supervision from heritage specialists is provided by Alistair Bell, Sound Curator, National Library of Scotland and Scotland's Sounds Project Manager, and Dr Hugh Hagan, National Records of Scotland, whose expertise includes oral history and community heritage.

 This award is funded by the AHRC through the Scottish Cultural Heritage Consortium.